shanemadden/factorio-deadlock-stacking-legacy/description.md

 Here's what you need to know for the new version:

  - If you're starting a new game, you only need the [new mod](https://mods.factorio.com/mod/deadlock-beltboxes-loaders); if you're using the inter-mod support to add beltboxes for Bob's belts or another mod, also download the separate [integration mod](https://mods.factorio.com/mod/deadlock-integrations).
  - **If you have an existing save with beltboxes**, you should also update to the latest version of this mod (`DeadlockStacking`) and make sure that it's enabled for the first time you load each older save.
-Starting the game with both mods present will migrate the save to work with the new combined mod - your loaders will disappear if you don't have `DeadlockStacking` enabled during the first load of the save under 0.17!
+Starting the game with both mods present will migrate the save to work with the new combined mod - your beltboxes and stacked items will disappear if you don't have `DeadlockStacking` enabled during the first load of the save under 0.17!

 ![beltbox](https://i.imgur.com/31g3wov.gif)